datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Multi-Band-Raster.md

 #this above could be a challenge if i provide spectrometer data with 4 bands instead of just 3 RGB
 2. Adjust the stretch of the image to make it brighter / darker

-    # The plotRGB function plots all bands together, is an image like our eyes would see
+The plotRGB function composits three bands together into one producing an image that is similar to an image that a camera takes.

+    # Create an RGB image from the raster stack
     plotRGB(RGB_stack, r = 1, g = 2, b = 3)

 ![ ]({{ site.baseurl }}/images/rfigs/03-Multi-Band-Raster/plot-rgb-image-1.png)